• Skip to primary navigation

 Overhead view of a package holding acupressure clips for headache pain.

 This product was designed to apply consistent pressure to the pressure point associated with headache relief for you.
-You simply slip it on your hand and in a few minutes you are able to feel less pain.
+You simply slip it on your hand and in a few minutes you feel less pain.

 While I didn't see it take away my headaches completely, I certainly found myself with less severe pain.
 What I especially love is that I could keep working (even typing!) because my hands were free.